 Updated Reading Support

 If you learn better when you can hear what you’re reading or writing, features like Speak Screen, Speak Selection, Typing Feedback, and Predictive Text can help by adding an auditory component to text.
-Turn on Speak Screen and swipe down from the top of the screen with two fingers, or just tell Siri to Speak Screen, to have all the content on pages read back to you.
+Turn on Speak Screen and swipe down from the top of the screen with two fingers to have all the content on pages read back to you.
 Or use Speak Selection to highlight the specific range of text that you want to hear.
 Then follow along as highlighted words, sentences, or words within each sentence are read aloud.
 And with Typing Feedback activated, each letter you type on the keyboard is spoken aloud as well.
 You can also use Predictive Text, which suggests word options that you can listen to and choose from to get help with spelling.1

 Say you’re reading an article on astronomy and are stuck on some terminology.
 Just look it up — dictionary definitions are integrated into iOS.
 Get quick access to definitions and commonly used phrases to help with spelling, pronunciation, and grammar.

 FaceTime lets you communicate visually, whether you use sign language, gestures, or facial expressions.2 iMessage lets you chat with others via text.
 And Speak Selection helps with speech development by speaking the words you’re reading.
 Or you can compose your own text and have your iPhone speak for you.
-There are also more than 100 third-party speech apps that can turn your iPhone into a powerful augmentative communication device.
+There are many third party speech apps that can turn your iPhone into a powerful augmentative communication device.

 For some students, navigating the web can be a sensory overload.
 Safari Reader reduces the visual clutter.
 It strips away ads, buttons, and navigation bars, allowing you to focus on just the content you want.
 And Safari Reader works with Speak Selection and VoiceOver to provide auditory reinforcement for what you’re seeing.